chrishumboldt/Rocket-Require/README.md

 ```

 ## Full Example
 In the example below we are attempting to load a local Rocket Button module.
-We can see that is a dependency on Rocket Tools, which has also been declared.
+We can see that there is a dependency on Rocket Tools, which has also been declared.
 As a result Rocket Tools will be loaded first.

 Once all files are present on the DOM a function is called displaying a message.